deepsuchak/YC-AI-Startup-School/README.md

 ## 🎯 What This Is

 A virtual world where you can:
-- 🧠 Learn AI from top thinkers
+- 🧠 Learn AI from YC Startup School's [guest speakers](https://events.ycombinator.com/ai-sus)
 - 🤝 Network in real time
 - 🎮 Explore YC’s startup ecosystem—game-style
 - 🗣️ Interact with 10+ iconic AI leaders via simulated conversations